-In my spare time I would go clothes shopping more often; I would visit these shops and made sure I tried on as many things as possible.
+In my spare time I went clothes shopping more often; I visited these shops and made sure I tried on as many things as possible.
 But the problem here was the risk of starting to shop too much, and maybe become a shopaholic.

 So I made sure that when I tried things on, that I didn’t buy anything straight away.
 Delaying your purchase is a really good way to control your spending, and think about whether you actually want to buy something or not.
 I started to do this a lot, and accumulated some more things that I thought I was happy with.

 But recently, and especially over the past year, I’ve been in a bit of a personal dilemma.
 As I mentioned here, I love a bit of clothes shopping, and I also love thrift shopping.
 I started using these things more as therapy.
-I’ve had a few periods in my life when things have got a bit difficult, and I’ve been using retail therapy to temporarily cure it.
+I’ve had a few periods in my life when things have got a bit difficult, and I use retail therapy to temporarily cure it.

-But that’s the problem: it is temporary.
+But that’s the problem with retail therapy: it is temporary.
 And what gives you a day or a week of short lived happiness must end.
-So as I started to buy more clothes, I’ve realized this – it’s not actually been making me an happier.
+So as I started to buy more clothes, I’ve realized this – it’s not actually been making me any happier.

 And don’t get me wrong here.
 A large portion of my clothes are things that I enjoy wearing, and I get to see them.
 But since a large part of my day, which is working, requires a uniform that is provided for me, I don’t always see all of my wardrobe.